Pp3ng/network_chat/README.md

-# Chat Server and Client
+# Simple Chat Server and Client in C

 This is a simple chat server and client written in C. The server is multithreaded and can handle multiple clients at once.
-The server is able to broadcast messages to all connected clients.The client is able to send messages to the other clients and receive messages from them or private message to a specified client.
+The server is able to broadcast messages to all connected clients.
+The client is able to send messages to the other clients and receive messages from them or private message to a specified client.

 ## Features

-- Multithreaded server: The server is able to handle multiple clients at once.
+- **Multithreaded server**: The server is able to handle multiple clients at once.
-- Broadcast messages: The server is able to broadcast messages to all connected clients.
+- **Broadcast messages**: The server is able to broadcast messages to all connected clients.
-- Send and receive messages: The client is able to send messages to the server and receive messages from the server.
+- **Send and receive messages**: The client is able to send messages to the server and receive messages from the server.
-- Server logging: The server logs all messages received from clients.
+- **Server logging**: The server logs all messages received from clients.
-- Server save chat history: The server saves all messages received from clients in a file.
+- **Server save chat history**: The server saves all messages received from clients in a file.
-- Private messages: The client is able to send private messages to other clients.
+- **Private messages**: The client is able to send private messages to other clients.
+- **Channel-based communication**: Clients can join specific channels and communicate within those channels.
+- **List users in channel**: Clients can list all users in their current channel.

 ## Dependencies